 10. Pacify Your Baby with Whatever Means Necessary

-Now is not them time to be enforcing your whole foods, sugar free diet.
+Now is not the time to be enforcing your whole foods, sugar-free diet.
 You are in survival mode.
 That means that packing 5 lollipops or a half a dozen fruit snacks is totally acceptable.
-Your should always chose a sticky sugar high but silent toddler on my lap than a well fed screaming toddler wrestling me like a greased pig.
+You should always choose a sticky sugar high but silent toddler on my lap than a well-fed screaming toddler wrestling me like a greased pig.

 The Bottom Line

 Whether it’s your first time or your 10th flying alone with toddlers and lap children is a massive feat!
 Preparing for the worst but hoping for the best is always the best strategy.
 More often than not an extra smile and taking the effort to make sure not only your baby but your fellow passengers are comfortable will go a long way.
 If you are the type of parent is who is already searching out advice on this topic you are probably going to do just fine on your flight because you want to succeed and are gaining the tools to give you the confidence to do so.
 And if you don’t, you’ve still got that Xanax just in case.
 Safe travels!